mjbenefiel/react-stuff/TM_JS/readme.md

 <strong> The Event Loop </strong>
 - Event Loop
     - Call Stack (Async functions go to Web API) > Web API > Task Queue (Job Queue with promises, higher priority than TQ) > Call Stack

+<strong>Async JavaScript: From Callbacks, to Promises, to Async/Await</strong>

+- Higher order function
+    - Function that receives another function as its argument.
+Function you're passing in as the Arg is called a callback.

+- Callback usage
+    - Allows you to delay execution of a function until a particular time later on

+- Callback hell

+- Inversion of control

+- Promises
+    - How do you create a promise?
+    - How do you change the status of a promise?
+    - How do you listen for when the status of a promise changes?

+- Async/Await
+    - Whenever you have an async function, it returns a promise
+    - Try/Catch